 - ii.
 BMI ≥25-≤30 kg/m2, peak GH <8 ng/mL

 - iii.
-BMI >30 kg/m2, peak GH <4 ng/mL B. For Japan only: Subjects with adult onset AGHD and deficiency of one or more other pituitary hormones need to satisfy at least one of the following criteria, while subjects with isolated GHD and no evidence of intracranial structure disorder (structural hypothalamic-pituitary disease) or with adult onset AGHD without deficiency of other pituitary hormones need to satisfy at least 2 of the following criteria:
+BMI >30 kg/m2, peak GH <4 ng/mL B. For Japan only: Subjects with AGHD and deficiency of at least one non-GH pituitary hormones need to satisfy one of the following GH stimulation tests.
+Subjects with GHD and evidence of intracranial structure disorder need to satisfy at least 2 of the following stimulation tests:

 - Insulin tolerance test: peak GH ≤1.8 ng/mL